Defective Product Risks: What Types of Recalls Occur

 Life Hacker has information for consumers about the different federal agencies that oversee recalls for varying types of dangerous products.
 The primary agencies responsible for investigating reports of defects and either ordering recalls or facilitating manufacturer recalls include:

 - The Food and Drug Administration (FDA) and the Department of Agriculture (DOA): Together, these two agencies are responsible for regulating most of the items you put into your body.
 The FDA focuses on drugs and medical devices, while the DOA focuses on food and drink products (although there is some crossover).
+Contaminated food is considered a defective product when it causes injury such as food poisoning.

 - The National Highway Traffic Safety Administration (NHTSA): The job of this agency is to oversee recalls involving problems with motor vehicles.
 However, the NHTSA’s responsibilities go beyond just cars.
 They also extend to car seats, vehicle parts and vehicle accessories.